Gh0st109/COVID-20/README.md

 # COVID-20

-Just a computer virus I made
+This is a computer virus I made

+For the program to run, you need python and pynput.
+To install python, go on this website https://www.python.org/downloads/ and to install pynput, enter "pip install pynput" into your terminal

+I am NOT responsible for the damage that has been caused